babylonhealth/ios-playbook/Cookbook/Technical-Documents/SupportEngineerRole.md

 ## Schedule

-A support engineer schedule restarts every sprint.<br>
+A support engineer schedule restarts every sprint.
 Every engineer on support is in this role for two consecutive days.

 The days an engineer is on support are defined as following: